 Allow customers to change email preferences, schedule their own recurring orders, choose their own shipping options, reduce service without cancelling, and otherwise empower them to access the products or services specific to their own needs.

 Find customers where they are by offering support on their platform of choice.
 Many of today’s consumers prefer to communicate via text message, on WhatsApp, Instagram and Facebook Messenger.
-An omnichannel customer service support solution lets you be there for them.
+An omnichannel customer service solution lets you be there for them.

-Allow time for conversations
+Allow Time for Conversations

-Look at the data
+Look at the Data

 Numbers usually tell a story.
 Analyze data to determine where you are losing customers, and you’ll likely find places where you can improve customer relations.
 You might see trends: abandoned shopping carts, poorly performing product pages, blog posts without transaction keywords, and other shortfalls you can correct.